Pomeranian dog breed information and advice

 Are Pomeranians hypoallergenic?

-Pomeranians don’t shed much fur.
-This helps reduce symptoms of dog allergies, but remember no dog is truly hypoallergenic.
-Allergy sufferers are affected by the dog skin cells that are shed, not the fur.
+Pomeranians don’t shed much fur – which helps reduce symptoms of dog allergies.
+No dog is truly hypoallergenic as allergy sufferers are affected by the dog skin cells that are shed, not the fur.

-If you’re an allergy sufferer, your Pomeranian may trigger some symptoms.
-But less so than other breeds.
+If you’re an allergy sufferer, your Pomeranian may trigger fewer symptoms than other breeds.

 How long do Pomeranians live?